mayasaffron/Kaur-Health/testing.md

 ![ no value for name ](readme-materials/bug_screenshots/bug_8(c).png)
 ![ full name field added to profiles model ](readme-materials/bug_screenshots/bug_8(d).png)

-after playing around with this issue some more, i came to the conclusion that, in order to automatically update the order form and subsequently, profile details, with the users full name, from their first transation; I would have had to collect that information when they signed up.
+after playing around with this issue some more, I concluded that to automatically update the order form and subsequently, profile details, with the users full name, from their first transaction; I would have had to collect that information when they signed up.

 The sign up form does not collect their full name, only username and email address.
 The email address was an easy fix, however full name was uncooperative.